overflowed7/tmux-powerline-minimal/README.md

 `tmux-powerline-minimal` adds a small `tp` command to switch themes, toggle transparency, change separator shapes, and keep the tmux status bar readable without manually editing tmux configuration files.

-This project is not a replacement for `tmux-powerline`.
-It is a lightweight overlay that provides themes, a small switcher, and a few compact custom segments.

 ---

 ## Features